Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Evaluation Methodology

-To evaluate \namePaper{} under real-world scenarios, we generate six \emph{multi-programmed} workloads by running multiple workloads concurrently (see Table~\ref{tab:mixed_workloads}).
-We choose these multi-programmed workloads based on three key factors: (1) combination of read-intensive, write-intensive and mixed workloads, (2) number of concurrent workloads required for high I/O intensity (i.e., shorter inter-request times), and (3) combination of different request sizes.
-Each constituent workload is executed using a single thread.
-For example, mix6 runs on eight concurrent threads for the eight constituent workloads.
+\head{Multi-Programmed Workloads} To represent real-world scenarios, we generate six \emph{multi-programmed} workloads by running multiple workloads concurrently (see Table~\ref{tab:mixed_workloads}).
+We construct these workloads based on three key factors: (1) a combination of read-intensive, write-intensive, and mixed workloads, (2) the number of concurrent workloads required for high I/O intensity, and (3) different request sizes.
+Each constituent workload runs on a single thread (e.g., mix6 runs on eight concurrent threads).
 Multi-programmed workloads typically exhibit higher I/O request intensity and varied access patterns.